 Certain healthcare professionals in the UK legally require registration with the HCPC.
 If you’re looking into what will be involved with your HCPC registration, our article summarises everything you need to know about the process ahead of you.

-We have outlined the following areas to support you with your registration:
+We have outlined the following areas to support you with your HCPC registration:

 What is the HCPC?

-The Health and Care Professions Council (HCPC) is an organisation that regulates 15 professions in health and care.
+The HCPC is short for the Health and Care Professions Council, an organisation that regulates 15 professions in health and care.
 They protect service users by setting industry standards for safe and effective practice.
 This incorporates education, training, and working methods for those healthcare professionals.

 What is the HCPC register?